 We’ll start by listing the “major” items you’ll need, with a small paragraph about each.
 This article won’t include the items you wear on your body, just what you’ll have in your pack.
 Most of these are best-sellers and award-winners, and all are available from Rock/Creek:

-The Osprey Kestrel 58 is a great pack for beginning backpackers who are looking for one pack that will do it all.
+The Osprey Sirrus and Stratos are great packs for beginning backpackers who are looking for one pack that will do it all.
 Don’t overload it, take the time to read the instructions and adjust the torso harness properly, and this pack will carry your gear happily for years to come.
-It has a separate sleeping bag compartment, attachments for your trekking poles, and includes a rain cover for those unexpected showers.
+Large enough for short backpacking trips and still small enough to use on day hikes, this pack has excellent ventilation for hot days, attachments for your trekking poles, and includes a rain cover for those unexpected showers.

 If you’re going backpacking, you need a mummy-shaped sleeping bag; that huge rectangular thing you already own isn’t going to cut it.
 A down sleeping bag may not be in your budget, but synthetic sleeping bags are inexpensive, compressible, and light enough for backpacking use.
 Check out the Marmot Trestles 30° sleeping bag, which has the construction quality of a more expensive bag at a great price.

-The Thermarest Trail Lite gets a major update for 2011: with a new tapered shape and a weight of just 1 lb 12 oz, it’s an awesome value.
+The Thermarest Trail Lite has had some major updates over the years: with a tapered shape and a weight of just 1 lb 10 oz, it’s an awesome value.
 These 1.5″ sleeping pads are a lot more comfortable than those awful blue foam things… “Practice” sleeping on one in your backyard (or living room!) beforehand and you’ll sleep better on your first night in the wilderness.
 Also available in a women’s version!

 Because of Giardia lamblia and other nasties that can make you very sick very fast on the trail, you need to filter the water you collect before drinking it.
-The Katadyn Hiker is durable and convenient, with a pleated filter cartridge to make sure the water you drink won’t make you ill.
-There’s no cleaning required, and no nasty aftertaste like chemical treatments.
+The Gravityworks Filter System is durable and easy to use; simply hang the unfiltered bladder on a tree branch and let gravity take care of the rest.

 For backpacking it’s easiest to carry a canister stove, and with plenty of dehydrated meal options available, you just need to be able to boil water.
 A rock-solid choice is the Snow Peak GigaPower stove, which is incredibly compact.
 Paired with the Snow Peak Mini Solo cookset, it’s simple and easy, and everything (including the fuel canister) fits inside the pot for convenient storage inside your pack.